Perlenjaeger/ai-proofread-plugin/README.md

-# Evolution AI Proofread Plugin
+# AI-Proof Read Plugin

-This plugin adds a "AI Proofread" button to the message composition toolbar of the Evolution email client.
-The button allows you to proofread the email text using OpenAI's GPT API before sending it.
+This plugin adds a `Spellcheck` (AI-Proof Read) button to the main message composition toolbar of the Evolution email client.
+The button lets you proofread or spellcheck the email text using OpenAI's GPT API before sending it.
+There is also an `AI` field in the menubar for quick access to AI features.

 ![Screenshot](screenshot.png)